MicrosoftDocs/win32/desktop-src/Fax/-mfax-ifaxdoc-get-recipientofficephone-vb.md

-﻿---
+---
-Description: 'Sets or retrieves the RecipientOfficePhone property of a FaxDoc object.
-The RecipientOfficePhone property is a null-terminated string that contains the office telephone number of the recipient of the fax transmission.' ms.assetid: 'a0a68dc0-a110-4548-8c53-d32f27dbddc9'
+Description: Sets or retrieves the RecipientOfficePhone property of a FaxDoc object.
+The RecipientOfficePhone property is a null-terminated string that contains the office telephone number of the recipient of the fax transmission. ms.assetid: a0a68dc0-a110-4548-8c53-d32f27dbddc9
-title: 'FaxDoc.RecipientOfficePhone property'
+title: FaxDoc.RecipientOfficePhone property
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # FaxDoc.RecipientOfficePhone property